vitreusx/nodes/doc/source/speechrecognition.rst

 Speech recognition
 ==================

-Speech recognition is very important part of Aurora project.
+Speech recognition is a very important part of the Aurora project.
-We have tried following libraries for speech recognition:
+We have tried the following libraries for speech recognition:

 * Google Cloud Speech
 * CMU Sphinx